The milestones and their implementation year (in parentheses) in this flagship measure:

 The event and damage database for protective forests has been launched and is available for analysis (2023)

 The data status on extreme events and damage in protection forests, e.g. as a result of storms, forest fires and insect calamities is collected and supplemented if necessary.
 Clear structures and responsibilities should be ensured and the potential of digitalisation should be used.
-A nationwide protective forest event and damage database will be launched and maintained by the Federal Ministry of Agriculture, Regions and Tourism with partner organisations and the Federal States.
+A nationwide protective forest event and damage database will be launched and maintained by the Federal Ministry of Agriculture, Forestry, Regions and Water Management with partner organisations and the Federal States.

 Nationwide risk maps for forest fire, storm and snow breakage are publicly accessible (2023)